How should couples pose for pictures (flattering, dreamy, sexy, editorial, …)

 - Close, natural breathing (holding your breath is not sustainable and can lead to stiff poses and thinking about the act of being photographed instead of the person in front of you);

-- A physical connection between you and your partner may include a soft embrace with a delicate intertwining of your fingers.
-Contact between your bodies is essential; don't leave a space gap with your butts sticking out.
+- A physical connection between you and your partner may include a soft embrace with delicate fingers intertwining.
+Contact between your bodies is essential; don’t leave a space gap with your butts sticking out.

 - An exposed neckline your partner can touch like a feather.
 But don’t kiss “away” from the camera when your photographer shoots from a lower vantage point.